ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.enocean/README.md

 ```

 ## For development
-To test telegram handling create a channel with name development and in this channel a object with name telegram, type string.
+To test telegram handling create a channel with name development and in this channel an object with name telegram, type string.

 ## Changelog

+### **WORK IN PROGRESS**
+* fix F6-10-00: The close state was not set, the window was always shown as open.
+* fix & rework TF-13-25 Eltako DSZ14 (#87)
+* code cleanup and refactoring

+### 0.8.4 (2022-11-17)
+* added Eltako FSSG-230V, TF100A, FM4H
+* added Afriso APR234(-NF)
+* added EASYFIT ETHSx (ETSHA/ETSHU)
+* added Oventrop mote 420
+* added support information tab
+* update TF-01-01 (Eltako FTA55J & TF-TA55J)
+* update Eltako TF-4FT, switch EEP from F6-02-02 to F6-02-03
+* highlight too short ID in add device dialog

 ### 0.8.3 (2022-09-28)
 * fix TTT and TT handling in TF-14-04 (Eltako FSB14 and similar)
 * remove RT from TF-14-04 (Eltako FSB14 and similar)